 Last Updated : | Wide Angle Software

 TouchCopy allows you to copy any data from your iPhone to your computer.
-You can even transfer images of Apple's new file format "HEIC".
-However, Windows and some photo apps do not fully support HEIC images just yet, so you may run into problems viewing or using files of this type on your computer.
+You can even transfer HEIC formatted images, however, Windows and some photo apps do not fully support HEIC images just yet, so you may run into problems viewing HEIC images on your computer.

 There are currently two options available.
 These are 'High Efficiency' and 'Most Compatible'.
 By setting the format to 'High Efficiency', future photos and videos will be stored as HEIF/HEIC files.
 By setting the format to 'Most Compatible', future photos and videos will be stored as JPEG/H.264 files.